pgaljan/atlas/userjourney.md

 ### Reporting Features
 - **Tag-based Structure**: Users can leverage tags to create alternative structures to the same data set.
-- **Cross-structre Reporting**: Users can leverage tags, structure content, and structure metadata to report across all structure.
+- **Cross-structure Reporting**: Users can leverage tags, structure content, and structure metadata to report across all structure.
 - **2D/3D Graph visualization**: Users leverage tags to generate graph visualizations using a robust library of templates.

 ## 5. Team Adoption & Scaling